fhiso/legacy-format/data-model.md

 ### NATI   {#NATI}

-The national heritage of an individual.
+Nationality: the national heritage of an individual.

 Contexts
 :   .`[INDI]`.`[NATI]`